Community Planning Fellowship

 FAQ

-Second-year graduate students (master’s degree) in urban planning, architecture, urban design, historic preservation, public policy and public health.
+Second-year graduate students (master’s degree) in urban planning, architecture, urban design, historic preservation, environmental policy, sustainability management, public policy, public health, and/or any related degree programs.
 Currently, outstanding candidates are chosen from seven area schools (but not limited to): Baruch College, City College, Columbia University, Hunter College, New York University, The New School, and Pratt Institute.

 Fellows are expected to work both in-person and remotely.
 Fellows are placed primarily at appropriate participating community boards and, in certain instances, nonprofits working closely with community boards on timely projects and identified priorities.
-Fellows are also expected to meet collectively in-person twice a month for orientation, lectures and trainings (generally scheduled on Fridays) at the Fund for the City of New York.
+Some placements are flexible with location, while others prefer/require in-person participation.
+Fellows are also expected to meet collectively in person twice a month for orientation, lectures, and training (generally scheduled on Fridays) at the Fund for the City of New York.

-The fellowship program carries through both semesters of the academic year (September-April) and fellows are expected to work up to 12 hours per week.
+The fellowship program carries through both semesters of the academic year (September-April) and fellows are expected to work up to 12 hours per week (varying depending on project scope).
+The fellowship also follows the academic holiday calendar.
 Each fellow receives a $5,000 stipend paid in two equal $2,500 installments disbursed in the fall and spring semesters.

 Yes, we welcome proposals from any of the 59 Community Boards in NYC.